nojronatron/nojronatron.github.io/README.md

 Continuing Research [Index of Learnings and Notes](./continuing-education/conted-index.html)

+- [ ] JS Promises: I need to brush up on Promises.
 - [ ] CSS 3: When overlapped objects must have a transparency or alternate color assignment, what CSS property should be used?
 See [cssbattle 15](https://cssbattle.dev/play/15) for an example.
 - [ ] Mocking for unit testing in AndroidStudio.
 - [ ] Using 'cursor' in Java.